nabrus/colmar-academy/README.md

 ### The Project Task

 Build a responsive site for a new (fictional) school from scratch.
-Implementing it from the provided [wireframe][4].
+Implementing it from the provided [wireframes][4].
 Making all remaining design decisions - color, typography, etc.

+### Some Details

+* Built in HTML & CSS only

+* This project was reviewed by one of Codecademy Project Reviewers.
+Their    comments can be viewed in issues.

+* I successfully completed this 10 week curriculum

 [1]: https://nabrus.github.io/colmar-academy  "Colmar Academy"
 [2]: https://www.codecademy.com  "codecademy"
 [3]: https://www.codecademy.com/pro/intensive/build-websites-from-scratch/ "Intensive course"
-[4]: resources/colmar-academy-spec.pdf "wireframe"
+[4]: resources/colmar-academy-spec.pdf "wireframes"